falcosecurity/falco/proposals/20200828-structured-exception-handling.md

 A rule exception applies if for a given event, the fields in a rule.exception match all of the values in some exception.item.
 For example, if a program `apk` writes to a file below `/usr/lib/alpine`, the rule will not trigger, even if the condition is met.

 Notice that an item in a values list can be a list.
 This allows building exceptions with operators like "in", "pmatch", etc. that work on a list of items.
 The item can also be a name of an existing list.
-If not present surrounding parantheses will be added.
+If not present surrounding parentheses will be added.

 Finally, note that the structure of the values property differs between the items where fields is a list of fields (proc_writer/container_writer/proc_filenames) and when it is a single field (procs_only).
 This changes how the condition snippet is constructed.